-- The recipe calls for grating both a potato and an onion.
+- The recipe calls for grating both a potato and onion.
 I usually opt to buy frozen, shredded potato and frozen chopped onion.
-While still frozen, I will put them in a food processor and give them a few pulses to make the shreds into smaller pieces.
+While still frozen, I put them in a food processor and give them a few pulses to make the shreds into smaller pieces.

 - These meatballs go well with savory sauce as well as sweet.
 Try this sauce if you aren't in the mood for sweet and sour.

 - If you want to lighten up the calorie load in this, you can substitute out the ground beef for ground turkey.
 You can also sub out the brown sugar for my favorite brown sugar alternative, Swerve.

 - This is a great dish if your people will be eating at different times.
 It stays really well on the warm setting of your slow cooker.